 Photographs by Allison Stewart

 Most of the photo documents from the Civil War have been proven to be false.
 Timothy O'Sullivan and Alexander Gardner, working for the Matthew Brady Studios, famously moved corpses at Gettysburg for visual effect.
 They created iconic images that have become symbols for the cause, fusing together the cause and the event in our collective history.
-These are the images we teach as historical documents to our children in American History textbooks.
+These are the images we teach as historical documents.
 The reenactor has learned how to die from these images and they recreate the false document again and again, romanticizing the role of the hero soldier and validating their version of history.
-This keeps the mythic war alive and creates a culture that romanticizes the rehistory of long dead world.
+This keeps the mythic war alive and creates a culture that romanticizes the revisioned history of long dead world.